Getting diagnosed with pancreatic cancer

 Your hospital is working towards waiting time targets.
 For example, a target to find out whether you have cancer or not.
 And there are targets to start treatment if you are diagnosed with cancer.
 These are slightly different depending on where you live in the UK.

-Next review due: 24 Jan 2026
+Next review due: 29 Jun 2029

 Most people are diagnosed with pancreatic cancer after they become unwell and go to A&E. Others start by seeing their GP.
-Find out what to expect when you see a GP and tests you might have.
+Find out what to expect when you see your GP and any tests you might have.

 There are waiting time targets for the diagnosis and treatment of cancer in the different UK nations.

-Pancreatic cancer is cancer that starts in the pancreas.
-The pancreas is a gland that produces digestive juices and hormones.
-Find out about symptoms, tests you might have to diagnose it, treatment and about living with it.
+Pancreatic cancer starts in the pancreas.
+This is the gland that produces digestive juices and hormones such as insulin.
+Find out more including treatments, survival and coping with pancreatic cancer.

 About Cancer generously supported by Dangoor Education since 2010.
 Learn more about Dangoor Education